-Each year, the Statesboro Fire Department works with thousands of area residents delivering fire safety education in schools and for various organizations, installing smoke detectors in homes, providing fire protection for special events and giving tours of department facilities to the public.
-Schools and organizations can have members of the Statesboro Fire Department come out and help students learn about fire prevention in their homes, and a little bit about what it's like.
-Students learn the importance of having smoke detectors in their homes, how to check the detectors to make sure they are working properly, and what to do in case there is a fire in their home.
-They get to see firefighters transform from "regular guys" into firefighting "supermen" as they dress in their protective boots, pants, coats, masks and helmets.
+Each year, the Statesboro Fire Department works with thousands of area school children delivering fire safety education in schools and providing tours of the different fire stations.
+As a service of the Fire Safety Division, schools and organizations can have members of the Statesboro Fire Department come out and help students learn about fire prevention in their homes, and a little bit about what it's like to be a firefighter.
+Students learned the importance of having smoke detectors in their homes, how to check the detectors to make sure they are working properly, and what to do in case there is a fire in their home.
 During tours of the stations, the children are able to see how the firefighters live during their 24 hour shifts, and how they use the different types of trucks and tools to fight fires.